 ‘Governance’ and ‘management’ in the semantic business context.

-Even though in daily (business) life, ‘governance’ and ‘management’ are often used interchangeably, linguistically they are not synonymous.
-The Merriam Webster dictionary defines ‘management’ as ‘the conducting or supervising of something (such as a business)’2, while ‘governance’ is associated with ‘governing’ which is ‘to exercise continuous sovereign authority’ or ‘to prevail or have decisive influence: control’3.
+Even though in daily (business) life, ‘governance’ and ‘management’ are often used interchangeably, linguistically, they are not synonymous.
+The Merriam-Webster dictionary defines ‘management’ as ‘the conducting or supervising something (such as a business)’ 2.
+At the same time, ‘governance’ is associated with ‘governing,’’ which is ‘to exercise continuous sovereign authority’ or ‘to prevail or have decisive influence: control’3.

 Also, Businessdictionary.com provides very similar definitions.

-Management is the organization and coordination of the activities of a business that are needed in order to achieve defined objectives.4
+Management is the organization and coordination of a business’s activities that are needed to achieve defined objectives.4

 Now, let us see how these definitions work in the data world.

-Data governance, as a ‘sovereign authority’, specifies WHY and HOW data assets and their life cycle should be organized.
-Governance does it by setting up a framework and defining rules in the form of policies and procedures.
+As a “sovereign authority,” data governance specifies WHY and HOW data assets and their life cycle should be organized.
+Governance does it by setting up a framework and defining rules through policies and procedures.
 Then data governance controls the implementation of these policies in practice.

-Data management specifies WHAT should be done to conduct maintenance of data assets and their lifecycle according to the policies within the specified framework.
-Then data management conducts and supervises the data lifecycle operations.
+Data management specifies WHAT should be done to conduct maintenance of data assets and their lifecycle according to the policies within the established framework.
+The data management conducts and supervises the data lifecycle operations.

 Here is an illustration of all said above regarding data management and governance: